*Now in a glass jar with a refillable grinder*

-Our desert fennel comes from an organic farm in central Egypt, where fennel has been cultivated for millennia.
-It's grown in an oasis in the desert, irrigated with water from the Nile, and in the spring the air is sweet with the licorice smell of fennel flowers.
+Our Desert Fennel comes from an organic farm in central Egypt, where fennel has been cultivated for millennia.
+It's grown in an oasis in the desert, irrigated with water from the Nile.
+In the spring the air is sweet with the licorice smell of fennel flowers.
 You'll taste a slight saltiness - that's the flavor of the sandy desert soil - followed by a sharp vegetal sweetness at the finish.

 - Origin: Fayoum, Egypt

 - Ingredients: Organically grown fennel seeds (Foeniculum vulgare)

 - Tasting notes: Licorice • Mineral Salt • Desert Grass

 - Add whole to stir fries or curries

 - Grind and combine with salt, pepper and chili for meat rubs

 - Cardamom Ice Cream with Candied Fennel Seeds